 Pet business regulations and permits

-Permits for commercial kennels, pet daycares and shops where pets are sold
+Permits for pet boarding, pet daycares and shops where pets are sold

-Public Health and the King County Board of Health regulate pet businesses such as pet shops, commercial kennels, pet daycares, pet grooming facilities, mobile pet grooming facilities, animal shelters, poultry retailers and pet food retailers.
+Public Health and the King County Board of Health regulate pet businesses such as pet shops, pet boarding, pet daycares, pet grooming facilities, mobile pet grooming facilities, animal shelters, poultry retailers and pet food retailers.
 See King County Board of Health Title 8: Zoonotic Disease Prevention.

-In King County, Public Health - Seattle & King County (Public Health) permits and inspects animal shelters, commercial kennels, pet daycares, pet food retail businesses, pet grooming services, pet shops, satellite pet adoption facilities and poultry retailers.
+In King County, Public Health - Seattle & King County (Public Health) permits and inspects animal shelters, pet boardings, pet daycares, pet food retail businesses, pet grooming services, pet shops, satellite pet adoption facilities and poultry retailers.
 The permit period is from March 1 to February 28 (29) and must be renewed annually.
 Public Health sends renewal applications to permitted businesses every January.

 Below are descriptions of each type of business requiring a permit.
 See the link above for the complete Board of Health regulations, definitions, and schedule of permit fees.